ga4gh-discovery/ga4gh-case-discovery/README.md

 # Current Status

-This standard is a work in progress, and is planning to make the first stable release around October 2018.
+This standard is a work in progress, and we are making revisions based on feedback from the GA4GH 2018 plenary in Basel.

 # Contributing